-Patient Care Services at University Health, with its available resources, serves the following purposes:
+Nursing Services at University Healthserves the following purposes:

 - Provide high quality nursing care and customer services to patients. - Participate with others in mentoring and education of health care professionals and paraprofessionals. - Participate in or institute research directed toward improvement of health care utilizing best practices.